rixx/books.rixx.de/data/reviews/ed-mcdonald/blackwing/index.md

 Blackwing by *Ed McDonald* is classed as grimdark fantasy.
 I'm usually careful about those – much of the genre strikes me as ~edgy~ woe-is-me drivel that just delights in being as cynical as possible.
 Looking at the facts, Blackwing seems
-similar: middle-aged first-person character with a hard, depressing life, competent but always in difficulties, drinks too much, brutality all around, now the world (which is already pretty gruesome) seems to be ending.
+similar: middle-aged first-person character with a hard, depressing life, competent but always in difficulties, drinks too much, brutality all around, now the world (which is already gruesome) seems to be ending.
 Add in higher beings using humans as playthings in their ineffable games, and … yeah.

 But Blackwing works against this setting: The protagonist is a cynical hardass, but also unreliable, and still cares